 Scrappy Coco doesn’t want to fight anymore, the only thing he wants is to work for Paul Mitchell, cut hair and please the senior citizens.

-Scrappy Coco proves to the world that we can still live together in one street and one house even if we belong to different races.
+Scrappy Coco proves to the world that we can still live together in the same street or house even if we belong to different races.

 Scrappy Coco teaches every man that having a penis also means making every girl happy, even if she’s fifty years older than you.